Washington State to receive $11 milion to fight opioid epidemic

 Washington State is receiving $11 million from the federal government to fight the opioid epidemic.

-U.S. Senator Patty Murray (D-WA), the top Democrat on the Senate health committee, made the announcement Friday.
+Senator Patty Murray, D-Wash., the top Democrat on the Senate health committee, made the announcement Friday.

 “Too many in Washington state are struggling with this addiction, and with this funding, our state can work to prevent opioid misuse and help those struggling with addiction get the treatment they need,” Murray said in a statement.